Carlo Alessandro Landini: Awards and recognition

-Landini is the winner of important international awards for his compositions, such as the Valentino Bucchi (Rome, 1986), Ernest Bloch (Lugano, 1994), K. Serocki (Warsaw, 2002 and again 2004), Athens (2010), the prestigious W. Lutosławski (Warsaw, 2007), being the first and only Italian ever to have won this contest.
-He also emerged as the winner in the "Francesco Siciliani" Competition (Perugia, 2016) with his Kyrie for choir of 9 mixed voices.
+Landini has received numerous international awards for his compositions, including the Valentino Bucchi Prize (Rome, 1986), the Ernest Bloch Competition (Lugano, 1994), the K. Serocki Competition (Warsaw, 2002 and 2004), the Athens International Composition Prize (2010), and the Witold Lutosławski International Composers Competition (Warsaw, 2007), becoming the first Italian recipient.
+In 2016, he won the "Francesco Siciliani" Competition in Perugia with his Kyrie for nine mixed voices.